Contact our corporate or local offices directly.

 [No Variations] entry.

 [No Variations] had been chosen.
-That is, the base (non-varied) design will be used as the source of the output instead.
+In other words, the base (non-varied) design will be used as the source of the output instead.

 The configured outputs in an OutJob can be generated either: